BloodConnection/blood-connection/README.md

 ## Requirements

-To run the PROJECT_NAME API locally, the following requirements must be met:
+To run the Blood Connection API locally, the following requirements must be met:

 - Operating System: Any modern operating system (`Windows`, `macOS`, `Linux`)
 - Web Browser: Latest version of `Chrome`, `Firefox`, `Safari`, or `Edge`